joel-kalema/me_with-nextjs/README.md

 # Portfolio
 ![joel next](https://user-images.githubusercontent.com/57408419/208531303-b7fd78ac-8985-4063-aba2-4da30dd03a68.jpg)

 > My personal portfolio is a responsive web app that I used to present my skills, projects and other details about myself.
-It also contains a form that can be used to reach out to me directly
+It also contains a form that can be used to reach out to me directly.

 ## Built With